 In the 50’s, the Club expanded rapidly and more dinghies were required to keep pace with the demand.
 They acquired Herons, IDRA 14’s, and the members through another cooperative effort built several Graduate dinghies, one of which still survives today in the ownership of Stan Kiddle, our former Honorary Subscriptions Secretary.
 It was this spirit of all hands on deck that has surely laid the solid foundation that has made Wicklow Sailing Club the vital force that it has now become in Irish Sailing.
 During the 60’s and 70’s mini fleets of 420’s and Mirrors regularly graced the waters of Wicklow Bay, a learning ground for many sailors who are now well known all around our coasts.
 Over the intervening years, many Regional and National Dinghy events have been successfully run from the slipway in front of the Clubhouse and in the early 70’s, J.T. oversaw the building of the boatpark, adjacent to the slip.
 This Boatpark was upgraded in 2006 with the laying of a concrete floor and is now a wonderful facility for our mainly junior dinghy fleet.

 Eventually a number of Cruisers augmented J.T.’s ubiquitous “Wamba” to add a new dimension to the sailing options available.
 Boats such as the wooden Polish folkboat bought by Peter Gale, called “En-route”, and subsequently his “Felice” on which he was to die in the Isle of Man.
-Wicklow had had a long history of Cruiser racing going back into the previous century, when the British Custodians of the day would run regattas (in conjunction with the Town Regatta Festival, which is Irelands oldest continuously run festival) for their Military and Noble folk and some of their grand Trophies have survived to the present day.
+Wicklow had had a long history of Cruiser racing going back into the previous century, when the British Custodians of the day would run regattas (in conjunction with the Town Regatta Festival, which is Ireland’s oldest continuously run festival) for their Military and Noble folk and some of their grand Trophies have survived to the present day.
 In more modern times, several regattas and rallies using Wicklow as their hub, attracted sailors from up and down our coast as well as from across the pond in Wales and England.
 The early 70’s had firmly established Wicklow as a fun place to go for a Bank Holiday weekend of good sailing and craic.
-In 1979, a Round Ireland Rally was proposed (with a number of stopovers enroute) and due to its success, a more ambitious idea was born.
+In 1979, a Round Ireland Rally was proposed (with a number of stopovers en route).
+This rally was a great success and marked the first occasion for the club to win the Club of the Year award.
+Indeed due to this success, a more ambitious idea was born.

 A race, starting from and finishing in Wicklow, leaving Ireland and all its islands to starboard was proposed, and under the stewardship of the late Michael Jones, the 1980 Round Ireland was born.
 Subsequently, under the sponsorship of Cork Dry Gin, this supreme offshore test of boat and man has become a major International event on the biennial sailing calendar.
 BMW sponsored the 2004 – 2008 races and Volvo Car Ireland came on board as title sponsors in 2016.
 With a base in Dun laoghaire facilitated by Royal Irish YC, the race continues to grow in stature.
 The current co-ordinator, Theo Phelan, is very encouraged by the positive feedback received, both from sailors at home and abroad.
 This event is obviously the jewel in the crown of Wicklow Sailing Club and despite the onerous demands it puts on the shoulders of all the members every 2 years, it will continue to be hosted from Wicklow harbour for the foreseeable future.